 Complete AMT Form 6251.

-Also for the AMT, you can’t claim many of the deductions you can claim for your regular tax computation.
+You can’t claim many of the deductions you can claim for your regular tax computation for the AMT.

 There's no easy way to see if you're subject to the AMT.
 Some indicators might be: